qubic/core/doc/ant_colony_mining.md

    context (section 2.3) - do **not** call `REQUEST_ANT_PARENT_ANN` for the root; it answers `status = IS_ROOT` with no ANN payload precisely so you derive it locally.
 The root is identical for every identity.
-3. **Search.** Pick a canonical nonce (section 2.2), inherit the derived root LUT, run the walk, and take the best score - exactly as for any parent.
+3. **Search.** Pick a canonical nonce (section 2.2), inherit the derived root wiring and LUT, run the walk, and take the best score - exactly as for any parent.
 4. **The only score gate is the threshold.** The root's record score is the worst possible value, so the "strictly beats the parent" rule passes trivially; a root child is accepted on score iff its